0x1eef/trip.rb/README.md

 In the example, the logic to pause the tracer is changed to pause when a new class or module is defined using "class Name" or "module Name".
-Remember, as this code runs, the tracer is suspended and resumed multiple times, and so are the class definitions.
+Remember, as this code runs, the tracer is paused and resumed multiple times, and so are the class definitions.

 ```ruby
 require "trip"